Octoberfest7/Inline-Execute-PE/README.md

 ### perun timeout
 You must be careful about the command line arguments you pass to the PE; some PE's will crash outright if given wrong arguments, while others will run endlessly causing Beacon to never call back even though the process is still running.

-This can be seen with mimikatz.exe when 'exit' isn't specified at the end of the list of arguments
+This can be seen with Mimikatz.exe when 'exit' isn't specified at the end of the list of arguments
 ![image](https://user-images.githubusercontent.com/91164728/213905249-b8145be1-7ddd-4576-91e3-294e60e26a80.png)

 ...